bracesdev/errtrace/README.md

 You can store it in a struct, pass it through a channel, etc.
 This level of flexibility is great, but it can also make it difficult to track down the source of an error.
-A stack trace stored in an error -- recorded at the error site -- becomes less useful as the error moves through the program.
+A stack trace stored in an error &mdash; recorded at the error site &mdash;
+becomes less useful as the error moves through the program.
 When it's eventually surfaced to the user, we've lost a lot of context about its origin.

 With errtrace,
-we instead record the path the program took from the error site to get to the user -- the **return trace**.
+we instead record the path the program took from the error site to get to the user &mdash; the **return trace**.
 Not only can this be more useful than a stack trace, it tends to be much faster and more lightweight as well.